 - Category 1: Mandatory Programs These include natural hazards management, planning and regulations, protecting drinking water sources, and conservation lands management. - Category 2: Municipal Programs Provided at the request of municipalities.
-Not currently detailed in this version of the strategy. - Category 3: Other Watershed Programs Programs recommended by South Nation Conservation and supported by all member municipalities.
+Note, this category is not detailed in this version of the WBRMS, as municipal agreements do not currently include the required provision for inclusion in the WBRMS.
+This category will be addressed in future versions of the WBRMS. - Category 3: Other Watershed Programs Programs recommended by South Nation Conservation and supported by all member municipalities.
 Funded through levy and other sources, focusing on landowner stewardship, education and outreach, and conservation land securement.